Willy Adames Player Props: Brewers vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff ranks 18th in MLB with a collective 8.7 strikeouts per nine innings.
+- The Angels pitching staff is 17th in the league with a collective 8.8 strikeouts per nine innings.

-- The Angels' 4.04 team ERA ranks 13th among all MLB pitching staffs.
+- The Angels have the 13th-ranked team ERA across all MLB pitching staffs (4.06).

-- Angels pitchers combine to rank 15th in baseball in home runs allowed (28 total, one per game).
+- Angels pitchers combine to allow 28 total home runs at a rate of one per game (to rank 12th in the league).

-- In his most recent time out on Sunday, the lefty went 5 2/3 innings against the Kansas City Royals, giving up two earned runs while surrendering seven hits.
+- His last appearance was on Tuesday against the Oakland Athletics, when the lefty threw five innings, surrendering seven earned runs while allowing eight hits.

-- In four games this season, the 23-year-old has an ERA of 4.15, with 10.4 strikeouts per nine innings.
-Opponents are hitting .262 against him.
+- In four games this season, the 25-year-old has a 10.26 ERA and 6.5 strikeouts per nine innings, while allowing a batting average of .382 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.